-- 9.1 Members and Officers will not allow a working relationship to become so close or appear to be so close as to bring into question the Officer's ability to deal impartially with other members, political groups and other Officers.
-Where a member and an Officer have a close relationship (whether familial, social, business, emotional etc) its existence must be declared, through the relevant process for declaring interests, so that appropriate steps can be taken to ensure that the relationship does not - impinge upon the functioning of the Council or the exercise of council functions - undermine or circumvent procedural safeguards - impact upon the Council's reputation - 9.2 Cabinet members with Portfolios, Lead Members and other appropriate members will routinely be consulted by Officers, prior to making decisions under delegated powers. - 9.3 The Cabinet Member and/or the Chair and/or the Vice-Chair of the Committee or Panel will be consulted as a part of the agenda preparation for meetings. - 9.4 Officers having delegated decision-making Authority are entitled, where considered expedient, to refer a matter to the Cabinet Committee or appropriate Sub-Committee for decision.
-Officers of Cabinet Management are responsible for the contents of all reports submitted in their name.
+9.1 Members and Officers will not allow a working relationship to become so close or appear to be so close as to bring into question the Officer's ability to deal impartially with other memberMembers, political groups and other Officers.
+Where a Member and an Officer have a close relationship (whether familial, social, business, emotional etc) its existence must be declared, through the relevant process for declaring interests, so that appropriate steps can be taken to ensure that the relationship does not

+- impinge upon the functioning of the Council or the exercise of council functions - undermine or circumvent procedural safeguards - impact upon the Council's reputation

+9.2 Cabinet memberMembers with Portfolios, Lead Members and other appropriate members will_are routinely be-consulted by Officers, prior to making decisions under delegated powers, as required by specific requirements within the Constitution or based on the Officer's assessment of the significance of the decision.

+9.3 The Cabinet Member and/or the Chair and/or the Vice-Chair of the Committee or Panel will be consulted as a part of the agenda preparation for meetings.